 As the technology becomes more mainstream and battle tested, more established creators will embrace NFTs increasing the quality of art available to collectors (see Damien Hirst “The Currency” below).

-NFT Native Communities
+Digitally Native Communities

 I’m very interested in NFT communities where holding the NFT is an “access token” for the community.
-I’m a member of the 888 Inner Circle (promise of NFT drops and early access to quality artists), and Metaverse HQ (early information and access to future NFT drops and a community of serious collectors).
+I’m a member of 888 Inner Circle (promise of NFT drops and early access to quality artists), and Metaverse HQ (early information and access to future NFT drops and a community of serious collectors).
 These NFTs are all identical and purely act as a gate to access the community.

 The same is true for communities like Bored Ape Yacht Club or Solana Monkey Business community MonkeDAO on Solana which have similar NFT ownership requirements to join but the different NFTs add more personality and freedom of expression for the participants.
 However, many of these communities don’t have a clear purpose and it’s hard to figure out at what level to engage in the discourse.